Korean, Edit

 ① Assessment of healthy body fat

-○ Overweight : Definition varies by era and culture
+○ Overweight: Definition varies by era and culture

 ○ Women require more body fat than men for reproductive purposes

-○ Women : 22% (12 ~ 32 %)
+○ Women: 22% (12 ~ 32 %)

-○ Men : 14 % (3 ~ 29%)
+○ Men: 14 % (3 ~ 29%)

-○ Body Mass Index (BMI) : Weight (kg) ÷ (Height(m))^2.
+○ Body Mass Index (BMI): Weight (kg) ÷ (Height(m))^2.
 Imperfect criterion

-○ Underweight : Below 18.5
+○ Underweight: Below 18.5

-○ Normal : 18.5 ~ 24.9
+○ Normal: 18.5 ~ 24.9

-○ Overweight : 25.0 ~ 29.9
+○ Overweight: 25.0 ~ 29.9

-○ Obesity : 30 or above
+○ Obesity: 30 or above

-② Causes of obesity : Lifestyle and genetics both influence obesity
+② Causes of obesity: Lifestyle and genetics both influence obesity

 ④ Subcutaneous fat

-○ Location where fat is primarily stored
+○ Location where fat is stored for the first time.

 ○ Increased risk of metabolic complications